The documented history of the Italian Volpino is a long journey from the 4th century B.C. until today.

 Aristocratic Italian Volpinos and Rustic Italian Volpinos

-We can find old paintings and photos showing different types of Volpinos in different environments.
+Old paintings and photographs depict these different types of Volpinos in various settings.

 "La visione di San't Agostino"